 Most residence halls have a designated Study Intensive Floor, usually located on the top floor.
 Study intensive communities bring together students who share a commitment to establish and maintain an atmosphere conducive with academic excellence.
 Residents commit to the terms of this lifestyle by signing an agreement.
 The objective for a Study Intensive environment is to establish and maintain an atmosphere conducive with academic excellence.
 At the beginning of the Fall Semester, each Study Intensive community will determine quiet hours (Courtesy Hours) for the floor.
 Residents will abide by the Courtesy Hours as established.
 Study intensive rooms are available in Grand Mesa, Garfield, Monument, Tolman, Rait, Piñon and Wingate Halls.

 Housed in Grand Mesa Hall, our Performing Arts Themed Community welcomes all areas of performing artists or those who love to be around the exciting world of the arts – musicians, choral, dancers, thespians, and more!
 This hall is suite-style living to promote community and collaboration among our performers.
 We welcome first and second year students in this residence, encouraging the experienced students to interact and assist the younger ones.
 If you like the arts, dancing in the halls, practicing your lines with others… this is the hall for you!

 Health Sciences Themed Community

-This community is for SECOND-YEAR students who have been accepted into one of our Health Sciences degrees – Nursing, Radiology, Physical Therapy, etc… The community is housed in our apartment-style living – Orchard Avenue Apartments, located on the northern edge of campus.
+This community is for SECOND-YEAR and above students who have been accepted into one of our Health Sciences degrees – Nursing, Radiology, Physical Therapy, etc… The community is housed in our apartment-style living – Orchard Avenue Apartments, located on the northern edge of campus.
 Students are encouraged to collaborate and work closely to help each other be successful in the very rigorous courses.
 Find study groups easily and work together in the study rooms or in the comfort of your apartment.